5-star/plugin.video.last_played/README.md

 Release history
 ---------------
+1.0.7 - New list format and add 5star-movies
 1.0.6 - Configuration options
 1.0.5 - Add debug options
 1.0.4 - New options: Split by addon and display date and time